 Naomi Starkman is the founder and the editor-in-chief of Civil Eats.
 She was a 2016 John S. Knight Journalism Fellow at Stanford University.
-Naomi co-founded the Food & Environment Reporting Network (FERN) and has worked as a media consultant to Consumer Reports, Newsweek, The New Yorker, Vanity Fair, GQ, and WIRED magazines.
+Naomi co-founded the Food & Environment Reporting Network, and has worked as a media consultant to Newsweek, The New Yorker, Vanity Fair, GQ, WIRED, and to Consumer Reports magazines.
 After graduating from law school, she served as the deputy executive director of the City of San Francisco’s Ethics Commission.
-Naomi is an avid organic gardener, having worked on several farms.
+Naomi is an avid gardener, having worked on several organic farms.

 Matthew Wheeland is the managing editor of Civil Eats.
 He is a veteran environmental journalist who has covered a wide range of environmental, sustainability, and social-justice subjects over the past 15 years.
 He previously served as managing editor of GreenBiz and AlterNet.
 He lives in the Bay Area with his family, is a dedicated home cook, an avid cyclist, and an enthusiastic (if less-than-fully successful) gardener.

 Twilight Greenaway is the senior editor.
-Her articles about food and farming have appeared in The New York Times, NPR.org, The Guardian, NBC News, Modern Farmer, Gastronomica and on Grist, where she served as the food editor in 2011-2012.
+Her articles about food and farming have appeared in The New York Times, NPR.org, The Guardian, NBC News, Modern Farmer, Gastronomica, and on Grist, where she served as the food editor from 2011-2012.
 See more at TwilightGreenaway.com.

-Christina Cooke is Civil Eats’ associate editor.
+Christina Cooke is an associate editor at Civil Eats.
 Based in North Carolina, she has covered people, place, science, business, and culture for venues including The New Yorker, The New York Times, TheAtlantic.com, The Guardian, Oxford American, and High Country News.
 In the past, she has worked as a staff writer for the Chattanooga Times Free Press in Tennessee and a weekly paper in Portland, Oregon.
 She teaches interviewing and nonfiction writing at the Center for Documentary Studies at Duke University.
 Find out more at www.christinacooke.com.